titoausten/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6 - script to make file executable by owner
 7 - script to give multiple permissions
 8 - script to give executable permissions for all
+9 - script to give only others permissions